-According to the National Weather Service, frostbite occurs when the body's survival mechanisms kick in during extremely cold conditions.
-So, to protect vital organs, the body cuts blood circulation to extremities that will eventually freeze.
+According to the National Weather Service, frostbite occurs when the body’s survival mechanisms kick in during dangerously cold temperatures.
+To protect your vital organs, the body cuts circulation to extremities that will eventually freeze.

-Frostbite can happen in minutes and can affect any exposed skin area, especially on your fingers, toes, nose and ears.
+Frostbite can happen in a matter of minutes and can affect any areas of exposed skin – especially your fingers, nose, toes and ears.

 If you head outside when it's extremely cold, you could be at risk for frostbite.
 But there are things you can do before you get inside and after to try and prevent significant damage.

 Try and get inside as quickly as possible.
 Until then, don't rub or massage any area that you feel is frostbitten.
 You can also put your hands in your armpits to try and warm them up.
 Holding onto another person or an animal could help warm you up, too.
 Adding extra layers of clothes and blankets, if possible, will help.

 Once you get inside, make sure you don't walk on your foot if it's frostbitten.
 That could cause more damage.
 You can get into a warm, not hot, bath and wrap your face and ears in a moist, warm towel.

 Never stand near a hot stove or heater or use a heating pad, hot water bottle, or hair dryer to try and warm up.
 You could burn yourself before the feeling returns.